Skip to content

 pvesh create /access/users \

---userid devops@pve \
+--userid devops@pve --password 'DevOpsPass123!' \

---email "devops@company.com"
+--firstname "DevOps" --lastname "Engineer" --email "devops@company.com"

-# => @pam realm: maps to Linux PAM (uses /etc/passwd + /etc/shadow)
+# => devops@pve created; @pam realm would map to Linux PAM (/etc/passwd)

-# List available roles and their privileges
+# List available roles and their privilege sets

 pvesh get /access/roles

-# => PVEVMAdmin: VM create, delete, migrate, configure
+# => PVEVMAdmin: VM create/delete/migrate/configure

-# => PVEVMUser: VM console, start, stop (no config changes)
+# => PVEVMUser: VM console/start/stop (no config changes)

-# => PVEAuditor: read-only access to everything
+# => PVEAuditor: read-only everything

 pvesh create /access/acl \

-# Grant devops@pve access to specific VM only (path /vms/100)
+# Restrict to specific VM only (path /vms/100)

 pvesh create /access/acl \

---roles PVEVMUser
+--path /vms/100 --users devops@pve --roles PVEVMUser

-# => devops@pve can now console/start/stop VM 100 only
+# => devops@pve: console/start/stop VM 100 only; no other VMs

 # Verify ACL assignments